 The optics used for illuminating masks in EUV lithography systems is quite complex and it really is not discussed enough [1].
 Constraints on the illumination system affect the ability to maintain productivity while improving resolution.
 Improving resolution involves shrinking pitch, which restricts how much of the pupil can be used, i.e., the pupil fill.
 When the pupil fill is below 20%, light is excluded, essentially by being absorbed by the illumination system [2].
 However, besides pupil fill, there is also the issue of pupil rotation [3].
 A field lens with a toroidal surface reflects light so that a homogeneous intensity distribution fills the exposure field, which necessarily rotates the plane of incidence through the arc-shaped exposure field.
 The range of rotation is +/-30 degrees [4].
 Evidence of rotation of the plane of incidence is shown in the horizontal-vertical bias across slit [5] as well as the pattern shift across slit [6].

-Let’s now consider the implications for a couple of key application cases for EUV lithography.
+Let’s now consider the implications for some key application cases for EUV lithography.

-For pitches smaller than 30 nm, it gets even worse.
-For 24 nm pitch, for example, the maximum allowed pupil fill is below 20% even without considering rotation.
+Nevertheless, when the pitch is small enough (24 nm pitch, for example), the maximum allowed pupil fill is below 20% even without considering rotation.

-Honeycomb patterns requiring hexapole illumination are encountered in the storage node landing locations in DRAM.
+Hexagonal patterns requiring hexapole illumination are encountered in the storage node landing locations in DRAM.
 This illumination mode is very sensitive to pupil rotation since the angular width of each pole is quite narrow; +/- 15 degrees tolerance can already be estimated to be impossible assuming the angular distance between poles to be equal to the angular width of the poles.
-As a result, as shown in Figure 2, for example, a 36 nm center-to-center honeycomb array is impacted by the cross-slit pupil rotation.
+As a result, as shown in Figure 3, the illumination angles at the slit edge may be shifted completely away from their originally intended directions maintained at the slit center.

 High-NA Status